Microlocal Analysis of Quantum Fields on Curved Spacetimes: Parametrices for the Cauchy problem

-\subsection{Parametrices for the Cauchy problem}
+\section{Parametrices for the Cauchy problem}

-Let $U_{0}: \cE'(\Sigma; \cc^{2})\to \cD'_{\rm sc}(M)$ be the {\em Cauchy evolution operator} for $P$, which solves:
+Let $U_{0}: \cE'(\Sigma; \cc^{2})\to \cD'_{\rm sc}(M)$ be the {\em Cauchy evolution operator} for $P$, which solves

-We will construct a parametrix $\tilde{U}_{0}$ for \eqref{e9.2}, such that
+We will construct a parametrix $\tilde{U}_{0}$ for \eqref{e9.2} such that

-The theory of {\em Fourier integral operators}, one of the important topics in microlocal analysis, originated from the construction of parametrices by Lax \cite{La} and Ludwig \cite{Lu} of the Cauchy problem for wave equations (or more generally strictly hyperbolic systems).
-It amounts to look for $\tilde{U}_{0}$ as a sum of two oscillatory integrals:
+The theory of {\em Fourier integral operators}, one of the important topics in microlocal analysis, originated from the construction of parametrices by Lax \cite{La} and Ludwig \cite{Lu} for the Cauchy problem for wave equations (or, more generally, strictly hyperbolic systems).
+It amounts to looking for $\tilde{U}_{0}$ as a sum of two oscillatory integrals

-The phase functions $\varphi^{\pm}(t, x, \xi)$ are solutions of the {\em eikonal equation}:
+The phase functions $\varphi^{\pm}(t, x, \xi)$ are solutions of the {\em eikonal equation}

-and the amplitudes $a^{\pm}(t, x, \xi)$ solve a first order differential equation along the bicharacteristics of $P$.
+and the amplitudes $a^{\pm}(t, x, \xi)$ solve a first-order differential equation along the bicharacteristics of $P$.

 It is actually simpler and more convenient to use a more operator theoretical approach.
-Instead we will try to find time-dependent operators $b^{\pm}(t)\in \cinfb(I; \Psi^{1}_{\rm b}(\Sigma))$ such that
+Instead, we will try to find time-dependent operators $b^{\pm}(t)\in \cinfb(I; \Psi^{1}_{\rm b}(\Sigma))$ such that

-solve the equation:
+solve the equation